IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/08_HSBN Deployment.md

 ## Deploying the Business Network Archive

 Now you can deploy your .bna file to your Bluemix HSBN instance.
-Simply point to the appropriate connection profile using the newly created admin id (e.g. testAdmin)
+Simply point to the appropriate connection profile using the newly created admin ID (e.g. ``testAdmin``)
 ```bash
 composer network deploy -a myNetwork.bna -p bmx-hlfv1 -i admin -s anyString -p bmx-hlfv1
 ```

+---

+## Congratulations!

+You should now have the ability to deploy Business Network Archive (.bna) files to your HSBN v1 Beta deployment.
+If you would like to